wp-plugins/fancybox-for-wordpress/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

-Seamlessly Integrates FancyBox into your blog: Upload, activate, and you're done.
+Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
 No further configuration needed.

 == Description ==

-Seamlessly Integrates [FancyBox](http://fancy.klade.lv/) into your blog: upload, activate and you're done.
+Seamlessly integrates [FancyBox](http://fancy.klade.lv/) into your blog: Upload, activate and you're done.
 No further configuration needed.

-All images on the page will be cosidered as part of a gallery, allowing you and your visitors to navigate through them with the [FancyBox](http://fancy.klade.lv/) interface.
+All images on the page will be considered part of a gallery, allowing you and your visitors to navigate through them with the [FancyBox](http://fancy.klade.lv/) interface.

-The plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) ANY image links that open an image.
-This includes images on posts, the sidebar, etc.
+The plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) to ANY image links that open an image.
+This includes posts, the sidebar, etc.

-The requirements are that the link is on an image (i.e a thumbnail), and that it links to a JPG, PNG or GIF file.
+The requirements are that the link is an image (for example a thumbnail), and that it links to a JPG, PNG or GIF file (that will be the bigger image).

-[FancyBox](http://fancy.klade.lv/) will NOT be applied on text links, but i will to implement a configuration page to optionally customize that and much more in future versions.
+[FancyBox](http://fancy.klade.lv/) will NOT be applied on text links, but i will implement a configuration page in the admin panel to optionally customize that and much more stuff in future versions.

 Finally, i have only tested the plugin in WordPress 2.7, but it should work on recent previous versions.
 However, there's no reason why you shouldn't be already using WP2.7, is there? ;)

 == Installation ==

-1. Upload the `fancybox-moskis` folder to the `/wp-content/plugins/` directory
+1. Upload the `fancybox-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. See [FancyBox](http://fancy.klade.lv/) magically applied to all your image links and galleries.